 BMW N20 Performance & Mods

 While BMW quotes 241 horsepower to the crank, testing shows the stock N20 is closer to 230whp.
 Assuming a standard 15% drive-train loss the N20 is closer to 270 horsepower.
 Already a solid improvement over the 3.0L naturally aspirated N52 engine.
 Of course, turbo BMW engines gain respectable power from simple mods.
 A tune and bolt-ons push the N20 to 300+whp.
 However, don’t let engines like the N54, N55, or B58 fool you.
-Unfortunately, the N20 isn’t as stout.
-It is likely best to keep boost around 22psi peak.
+The N20 cant quite match its larger turbo 6-cylinder brethren when it comes to power potential.
+It is likely best to keep boost around a 22psi peak.

 We’ve seen dynos showing nearly 400whp.
-Though, this is on built N20’s with a larger turbo.
+Though, this is on built N20s with a larger turbo.
 Not too many N20 owners are truly pushing the limits.
-For most, it probably makes sense to upgrade to the turbo inline 6 engines if you’re looking for 330+whp.
-This is not meant to be a knock towards the N20’s performance.
+For most, it probably makes sense to skip over the turbo 4-cylinders and move straight on to the turbo inline 6 engines if you’re looking for 330+whp.
+That isn’t ot discount the N20’s performance.
 It’s truly an excellent engine for its size.
-However, the N20 has it’s limits and they should be respected.
+However, the N20 has its limits and they should be respected.

 Read our post about N20 mods here: BMW N20 350hp